Executive Training on Investment Treaties and Arbitration for Government Officials

 All participants must be able to read and communicate in English.

 If you have any questions about the program or if you would be interesting in sponsoring participants in the program, please contact us at firstname.lastname@example.org.

-Sessions are taught by leading academics and practitioners and are tailored to uniquely address issues relevant to governments.
-2017 Faculty bios are available here.
+Sessions will be taught by leading academics and practitioners and will be tailored to uniquely address issues relevant to governments.

 Scholarships & Sponsors

 CCSI would like to thank the executive training program’s 2020 sponsors:

 CCSI would like to thank the executive training program’s 2019 sponsors: